 - Palo – 20 miles wide/Grand Canyon – 18

 - Palo – 800 ft deep/Grand Canyon – A Whopping 6,000

 Palo Duro is Spanish for “hard wood”, such as Mesquite and Juniper trees found in the canyon.
 Early Spanish explorers named the canyon.
-The canyon has a very interesting history you can read about here, if that is of interest to you.
+The canyon has a very interesting history.
 It is fun to know the history, and then picture the events while hiking the area.